 The markets continued their run that started in August, ignoring the festering issues around the Euro and deleveraging.
-This shift in mood coincided with the Federal Reserve Chairman, Mr Bernanke, pronouncements about quantitative easing, with the market taking the cue as it had following the pattern of earlier Fed bail outs (1994 and 2001).
-In this instance the Chinese were also adding liquidity on account of unsterilised intervention to hamper the rise of the Chinese Renminbi.
+This shift in the mood coincided with Federal Reserve Chairman, Mr Bernanke's pronouncements about quantitative easing, with the market taking the cue as it had following the pattern of earlier Fed bail outs (1994 and 2001).